Summer Introducing

 Most participants taking this course will use steel-string acoustic guitars.
 If students don't already have instruments for the course, the following reasonably-priced instruments – all available from Waltons Music – are recommended for their quality and affordability:

-The SX SD204 and Lag T70D can be purchased from Waltons Music at 5% discounts for students enrolled in the course.
+The two SX guitars can be purchased from Waltons Music at 5% discounts for students enrolled in the course.
 If you would like to obtain a discount, please contact Waltons with your instrument choice and include a scan or photo of your course payment receipt.

 What happens after the course?